apurvagyan/PureNet/README.md

-# base-dl-library
+# PureNet
-Deep Learning Library for Computational Games
+Deep learning library written from scratch for computational games